 Helping someone with an alcohol addiction is a sensitive process.
 It takes understanding and compassion, and typically involves educating yourself on the illness, researching into the professional support that is available and having a conversation with the person.

-Read more about how to help someone with alcohol addiction get access to the support they need below.
+Read more about how to help someone with an alcohol addiction get access to the support they need below.

 Do some initial research about alcohol addiction